 Discretionary Portfolio Management (DPM)

-In a DPM mandate, the bank takes full control of investment decisions on your behalf, based on your risk profile and financial goals.
+Definition: The bank takes full control of investment decisions on your behalf, based on your risk profile and financial goals.

 Investment Advisory Mandate (IA)